 Locking mechanism can be tricky

 These tongs are heat-resistant up to 600 degrees, making them ideal for high-heat deep fryers, and they can serve double duty as grill accessories, too.
-The tongs are thick, but balanced, and have a sturdy spring, which means less pressure exerted from you.
+The tongs are thick but balanced and have a sturdy spring, which means less pressure exerted on you.
 The 12-inch length keeps you protected from splatter while still offering good mobility.
-They're dishwasher safe.
+They're dishwasher safe too.

 Size: 12 inches | Material: Stainless steel, silicone | Dishwasher Safe: Yes